MakeSchool-Tutorials/Habitual-Swift4/P01-Main-View/content.md

 # Getting Down to Business

 I know that was a lot of setup to check if everything was working.
 It was important to make sure you had wired everything up correctly before moving on.
-It would be much harder later on once there is a bunch of code to figure out why it might not be working.
+It would be much harder later on, once there is a bunch of code, to try and figure out why it might not be working.

 Let's get down to business and set up the view with the real items you need for project.
 Below is an image of what your main view will look like when it is finished: